Background

 Terms of reference

-The PMHJD Working Party provides:
+The PMHJD Working Party:

-• Considers AIHW’s secure data sharing options including the feasibility of establishment-level (hospital) reporting, online reports, and data visualisations to meet information needs
+• considers AIHW’s secure data sharing options including the feasibility of establishment-level (hospital) reporting, online reports, and data visualisations to meet information needs

 Membership